MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 feature_vectors_df = load_dataframe(path='./feature_vectors_df.parquet', df_type='pandas')
 ```

-This will load in the feature vectors dataframe from the 'feature_vectors_df.parquet' file in the directory where you execute this program on your local machine.
+This will load in the feature vectors dataframe from the 'feature_vectors_df.parquet' file in the directory where your Python script lives on your local machine.

 **Case 2: Using Spark on a Local Machine to load a DataFrame**